 Following the completion of the merger, Midland intends to merge Centrue Bank with and into Midland States Bank, with Midland States Bank as the surviving bank.
 The bank merger will be subject to approval by the Federal Reserve and the IDFPR.
-Midland States Bank submitted an application to the Federal Reserve and the IDFPR on February 17, 2017 seeking the necessary approvals for the bank merger and received approval for the bank merger from the Federal Reserve on April 18, 2017.
+Midland States Bank submitted an application to the Federal Reserve and the IDFPR on February 17, 2017 seeking the necessary approvals for the bank merger.

-While Midland knows of no reason why the IDFPR's approval of the application for the bank merger would be denied or unduly delayed, it cannot assure you that all regulatory approvals required to complete the merger and the bank merger will be obtained or obtained in a timely manner.
+While Midland knows of no reason why the approval of any of the applications would be denied or unduly delayed, it cannot assure you that all regulatory approvals required to complete the merger and the bank merger will be obtained or obtained in a timely manner.